Few banks to follow UniCredit share sale example

-LONDON Markets will breathe a sigh of relief as beleaguered Italian bank UniCredit (CRDI.MI) completes its 7.5 billion euro ($9.7 billion) rights issue on Friday, but few expect it to prompt a flurry of share sale activity from other lenders.
+LONDON Markets will breathe a sigh of relief as beleaguered Italian bank UniCredit (CRDI.MI) completes its 7.5 billion euro $9.7 billion (6.1 billion pounds) rights issue on Friday, but few expect it to prompt a flurry of share sale activity from other lenders.

 Some 31 European banks have been told to fill a 115 billion euro collective hole in their balance sheets by the end of June as part of moves to tackle the continent's sovereign debt crisis.